Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Numerical experiments.

 First, in Subsec.~\ref{subsec:VDP_reg}, we evaluate the effect of the regularization parameter $\lambda$ on error in the parameter estimates using various levels of noise and as applied to the Van der Pol Oscillator, with direct measurement of both states.
 Second, in Subsec.~\ref{subsec:example_FHN_irreg_sampling}, we evaluate the effect of irregular sampling intervals on error in parameter estimates and as illustrated by the FitzHugh-Nagumo neuron using measurements of a single state.
-Third, in Subsec.~\ref{subsec:example_preypredator_our_vs_others},we consider performance when data is obtained using multiple instances but with sparse data (long periods between samples) as illustrated by the Rozenzweig MacArthur model.
+Third, in Subsec.~\ref{subsec:example_preypredator_our_vs_others}, we consider performance when data is obtained using multiple instances but with sparse data (long periods between samples) as illustrated by the Rosenzweig-MacArthur model.
 Fourth, in Subsec.~\ref{subsec:example_tumor_inputs} we consider experiments driven by external excitation and with a large number of states and parameters.
 We evaluate the effect of different excitations on estimation accuracy as illustrated by a model of tumor growth.
-Finally, in Subsec.~\ref{subsec:example_lorenz_multi_trajectories}, we compare the accuracy of the algorithm with both comparable heuristics~\cite{brunton2016discovering} and gradient-free optimization~\cite{sivanandam2008genetic,ljung2012version} as illustrated using the Lorenz model.
+Finally in Subsec.~\ref{subsec:example_lorenz_multi_trajectories}, we compare the accuracy of the algorithm with both comparable heuristics~\cite{brunton2016discovering} and gradient-free optimization~\cite{sivanandam2008genetic,ljung2012version} as illustrated using the Lorenz model. { Additional numerical examples for estimating unknown parameters in real-world models of the attitude dynamics can be found in~\cite{talitckii2026picard}.}